catberry/catberry/docs/index.md

 **[↑ back to top](#table-of-contents)**

 # Isomorphic/Universal applications
-Make a long story short, isomorphic/universal applications are built to make it possible to write a module once and use it for pages rendering both on the server (for SEO, shared links, fast initialization etc) and in a browser (as a [Single Page Application](http://en.wikipedia.org/wiki/Single_Page_Application)) with not having the server-side part at all.

-It means that in both environments your modules are executing the same source code.
-It makes your modules "universal" and the framework that has its different implementations for the server and browser environments but the same API is called "isomorphic".
-Using an isomorphic framework you're getting a front-end application that works as a [Single Page Application](http://en.wikipedia.org/wiki/Single_Page_Application) in a browser and has its efficient back-end version that works as a server-side copy of the application using mostly the same source code and data.

-There is an awesome [blog post in Airbnb technical blog](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) that explains the idea of isomorphic JavaScript applications and what exactly it is.
-Also, you can find a video [Spike Brehm: Building Isomorphic Apps](http://www.youtube.com/watch?v=CH6icJbLhlI) from the JSConf 2014 talks.

-There is a list of problems which are solved by isomorphic/universal applications:
+TL,DR; of some of the immediate benefits solved by isomorphic/universal applications:

-* *Using Single Page Applications causes SEO problems*.
-Your universal modules would render exactly the same page on the server as it is in a browser
+* _Search-engine crawlable single page application_ -- the same page can be rendered as easily on the server as in the browser.
-* *Code duplication for rendering parts of the page at the server and in the browser, sometimes it is even written in different programming languages*.
-Since universal modules are written only once and in JavaScript you do not have this problem.
+* _*D.R.Y* templating & logic_ -- since universal modules are written only once and in JavaScript, you never have to repeat yourself or maintain the same logic in two separate code-bases.
-* *Maintenance is complicated because you need to synchronize changes in server-side and browser modules*.
-Obviously, you do not have to do that using universal modules.
-It is always one module to change.
-* *Overhead related to rendering all pages on the server in traditional web-applications*.
-Since browser receives a page from the server only once and then renders all other pages using client-side JavaScript, your server's CPU load number would be reduced dramatically.

-And maybe a lot of other problems... who knows?
+_Isomorphic/universal applications_ are built such that given modules can be used identically on the server and/or client.

+Take, for example, code used for rendering pages.
+It could be used first on the server--for SEO, shared links, fast initialization, etc.--and then in the browser, or entirely in the browser, as a [Single Page Application](http://en.wikipedia.org/wiki/Single_Page_Application), no server rendering required.

+There is an awesome [Airbnb blog post](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) that explains the idea behind isomorphic JavaScript applications and what they constitute.

+Also, you can checkout the the JSConf 2014 talk by Spike Brehm: [Building Isomorphic Apps](http://www.youtube.com/watch?v=CH6icJbLhlI).

 Catberry is an isomorphic framework for building front-end apps using universal components.
-The idea behind the framework is to build a front-end only application that communicates with a set of RESTful API servers and renders pages using data from it.
-That approach is a perfect fit for back-ends built using [microservices](https://en.wikipedia.org/wiki/Microservices).
-You can have several back-end services built in different platforms by several teams using different programming languages.
-This workflow is perfect for a scalable approach building a complex web-application.
+The idea behind Catberry is to build a front-end only application that can get its data through a set of RESTful APIs, and quickly render the resulting pages.

 **[↑ back to top](#table-of-contents)**